-In August 2017, Samsung heir and Group Vice Chairman Lee Jae-yong (50) was sentenced to five years in prison for corruption.
+In August 2017, Samsung heir and Group Vice Chairman Lee Jae-yong (50) was sentenced to five years in prison for corruption, he has now served his term.

 Jae-yong was found guilty of enabling bribes to organisations where he expected reciprocal support from former President Park.
+Pareto Total holds shares in Samsung.